DevKiHyun/VAE-Tensorflow/README.md

 ## Files
 - vae.py : Model definition.
 - main.py : Execute training and pass the default value.
-- train.py : Train code.
+- train.py : Training code.

 ## How to use
 ### Training